Cover image of "Asian American Histories of the United States," an Asian American history book

 Catherine Ceniza Choy is a Professor of Asian American and Asian Diaspora Studies and Comparative Ethnic Studies at the University of California, Berkeley.
 Asian American Histories of the United States is her third book.
 She holds a bachelor’s degree, cum laude, from Pomona College, Claremont, and both master’s and PhD degrees from UCLA.
 The daughter of Filipino immigrants, she was born and raised in New York City.
 Ceniza Choy lives in Berkeley with her husband.

 Be sure to check out the outstanding recent novel, Four Treasures of the Sky by Jenny Tinghui Zhang (The Chinese immigrant experience in 19th-century America).
 I regarded it as one of the best books I read in 2022.
+And for a longer perspective, see The Fortunes by Peter Ho Davies (The Chinese American experience in America).

 And take a look at Infamy: The Shocking Story of the Japanese-American Internment in World War II by Richard Reeves (The shameful story of Japanese-American Internment in WWII).